syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 ### Search by external button

-To search the Gantt Chart records from an external button, invoke the `Search` method.
+To search the Gantt Chart records from an external button, invoke the `SearchAsync` method.

 ```csharp
 @using Syncfusion.Blazor.Gantt